Library Services Code of Conduct

 Action taken after a breach of the code

-Anyone persistently disobeying the Information Services and Libraries Code of Conduct and not complying with requests from ISL or Security staff can expect to have their names recorded.
+- Anyone persistently disobeying the Library Services Code of Conduct and not complying with requests from University or security staff can expect to have their names recorded

-Students will also be reported to their Schools and the Dean of Students for further disciplinary action.
+- Students will also be reported to their Schools and Student Disciplinary Policy will be invoked.